Inversion of Control (IoC) in C#

+In this article, I am going to discuss the Inversion of Control in C#.
+The Inversion of Control is also called IoC in C#.
 As a developer, you may be familiar with the terms IoC (Inversion of Control), DIP (Dependency Inversion Principle), DI (Dependency Injection) Design pattern, and IoC containers.
-But are you confident what each term means with some real-time examples?
+But are you confident about what each term means with some real-time examples?
 If you are not confident about each of these terms then you are in the right place.
 Here we will discuss each of these terms.
-In this article, I will talk about Introduction to Inversion of Control (IoC).
+As part of this article, we are going to discuss the following pointers.

 Difference between Design Principle and Design Pattern